iteam1/defect-detection/README.md

 # crack-detection
-use machine learning detect crack on surface
+use `grid classification` method for detecting crack on surface

 ![res](assets/res.jpg)